-Well since he always makes us a great breakfast on the weekends, I decided one morning to make a special breakfast for him.
+Since he always makes us a great breakfast on the weekends, I decided one morning to make a special breakfast for him.
 One I knew he would LOVE.
 Nutella filled crepes.
-I used an old recipe I had found for Palacinka (which are Croation crepes).
-Although a traditional “palacinka” is spread with jam, you can fill them with whipped cream, cream cheese, and top them with chopped nuts, plain chocolate or other berries of your choice.
+I used an old recipe I had found for Palacinka (which are Croatian crepes).
+Although a traditional “palacinka” is spread with jam, you can fill these with whipped cream or cream cheese, and top them with chopped nuts, plain chocolate or other berries of your choice.
 I chose Nutella because it is among one of my husband’s all time favorite foods, along with pancakes (and in that order).

 - Refrigerate the batter for an hour prior to cooking.
 This helps the bubbles settle and will help prevent the crepe from breaking when you flip it.

 - The Pan … Make sure you use the right non stick pan.
 I love my Rachael Ray 8″ nonstick Skillet for this.
 I don’t know what it is about this pan but it’s perfect for crepes.

 - Temperature of the pan can and should be adjusted after your first crepe.

 - Re-grease the pan every other time with cooking spray.

 - Speed is key.
 Move quickly and don’t be intimidated if it’s not perfect.
 It takes a little practice and there is plenty of batter to use.
 Usually by the third crepe I have the technique down.

 - Stack em’.
 As you prepare each crepe stack them on top of each other and cover them with a paper towel to keep them warm.